cp3402-students/project-team1cns/deployment.md

  - Then create an empty database with a relevent name and with the Server connection collation: utf8mb4_unicode_ci
  - Once this is complete you can grab your entire extracted wordpress installation and place it within the root directory of the usbwebserver file (\usbwebserver_v8.6.5\usbwebserver\root)
  - Choose the option to replace files into the destination
- - Now you can navigate to the local host port you have chosen (defualt being 8080 or just 'local host')
+ - Now you can navigate to the localhost port you have chosen (defualt being 8080 or just 'localhost')
+ - Will now link the same passwords used for PhpMyAdmin to Wordpress as well as make a site login and password.
+ - Once this is complete you are now able to use your locally hosted version of wordpress to test the theme.

+Before we began work on the theme, however, we needed to decide on an IDE.
+The decision was between PHPStorm and VSCode, each with its strengths.
+While PHPStorm offers syntax highlighting similar to PyCharm, our group was much more accustomed to the UI and Git version control systems on VSCode.

  ## Hosting Environments